 Crossing over to the east wing, I discovered an entire wall devoted to livres en français.
 My initial surprise at this made me realize that I had mistakenly associated small towns with monolingualism.
 To my knowledge, the only Toronto Public Library branch with a comparable French collection would be North York Central.

-Opposite the French-materials wall was a fairy-tale mural painted by L. Finn in 1992.
+Opposite the French section was a fairy-tale mural painted by L. Finn in 1992.
 Springing from the pages of a children’s book were a host of classic characters: Ali Baba, Alice in Wonderland, Puss-n-Boots (who was struggling to remove his famous footwear), Little Red Riding Hood, and Babe the Blue Ox.

 Not far from the lively mural, a family reading area featured a plastic globe with a talking airplane, two rocking chairs (one large and one small with painted jungle animals), and small mats with triangular wedges for upper-body support.

 Before exiting Elliot Lake Library, I bought four National Geographic magazines for a dollar.
 Although it felt odd to leave a library without checking out any books, lack of borrowing privileges could not diminish the happiness of visiting my most northerly branch to date!